sammygb26/Obsidian/Learning/FNPL/Heads Dependency Parsing.md

 ![[Pasted image 20230310122700.png]]

-Important relations for English include *subject*, *direct object*, *determiner*, *adjective*, *modifier*, *adverbial modifier* etc.
+Important relations for English include *subject*, *direct object*, *determiner*, *adjective*, *modifier*, *adverbial modifier* etc. These are also called **grammatical functions**.

+### Defining the Graph
+In general a dependency graph $G=(V,A)$ is defined with a set of vertices $V$ (the words also with punctuation and possibly *morphemes* in more complicated languages) and a set of order pares of vertices $A$ called the **arcs**.
+Different formalisms of the grammar can place different constraints on the graph.
+A **dependency tree** will satisfy the conditions that

+1. There is a single designated root node with no incoming arcs
+2. With the exception of the root node, each vertex has exactly one incoming arc.
+3. There is a unique path from the root node to each vertex in $V$.

+These ensure each word has a single head and there is a single path to every node from the single root node.

 ### Dependency Paths
 For **informational extraction** tasks involving real-world relationships between entities, chains of dependencies can provide good features.

 ![[Pasted image 20230310122836.png]]

 ### Projectivity
 A sentence's dependency parse is said to be **projective** if every subtree (node and all its descendants) occupies a contiguous span of the sentence.

+- *Said another way* -> An arc is **projective** if there is a path from the head to every node that lies between the dependent and the head.

 This is the same as the dependency parse being drown on top of the sentence without any crossing edges.

 ![[Pasted image 20230310123010.png]]